ELDevelopero/dms-system-monitor/README.md

 More details about packer can be found here: https://github.com/nodegui/packer

+## Notes

+Please note, that the RAM information will be different from the one shown in system monitor for instance.
+It is because this monitor displays the total free and used memory(together with cache), while others, may display the available memory, ignoring the cache.

 ## Credits

 "Icons made by Pixel perfect, Freepik, surang from www.flaticon.com"

 ## License